goshefali/ShefaliG_BSE_Portfolio/index.md

 ![Headstone Image](Shefali-Project Small.png)

+# Final Milestone (Modifications)

+My addition to the working knee brace is a web dashboard.
+This dashboard uses the Adafruit IO website that automatically formats data that it receives from the Arduino based on the widgets I added.
+The data is sent using the MQTT protocol.

+The first step of this modification was to find a way to create a TCP/IP connection.
+Since the connection between the HC-05 module and laptop is a serial connection, there needed to be a TCP/IP connection created over the serial connection.
+Luckily, I found a library for the Arduino that would create the connection.
+This was the Arduino TCP over Serial Client library (https://github.com/RoanBrand/ArduinoSerialToTCPBridgeClient).

+This library requires a gateway protocol to be run at the same time as the serial connection, so I downloaded it and changed the serial port to the port of my Bluetooth module. (https://github.com/RoanBrand/SerialToTCPBridgeProtocol)

+Next, I configured my Bluetooth module to be able to work with the connection.
+Using AT mode (Attention mode), I was able to change the settings of the module.
+I set the default baud rate of the module to 115200 bits/second and reversed the polarity of the module.
+Once these steps were completed, I uploaded the library example code to the Arduino and modified it to connect to the adafruit.io server.
+After this, the Arduino uploaded basic test data to an Adafruit feed while the gateway protocol was running on my computer (through the terminal).

+Now, I needed to publish my accelerometer data and status to the feed.
+I combined my accelerometer code and publishing code in my first attempt at this.
+However, I ran into two main problems.
+First, the methods of the MQTT publishing library only took char pointers and integers as arguments to publish.
+To accommodate this, I converted my float integer values into strings, and then into the char array.
+The other problem was that there were conflicting libraries in the accelerometer library and the Serial-to-TCP library (HardwareSerial vs. NeoHWSerial).
+This was hard to identify, but once I did, I commented out the instances of the conflicting library in the source code of the accelerometer library.
+These fixes allowed my code to successfully compile!

+To display feed data in a dashboard, I used the adafruit.io website.
+I sent data to separate feeds and created a dashboard that formatted each based on widgets that I added.
+There is one issue with the way that the server works that reduces the precision of my program.
+The Adafruit IO website only allows 30 data points to be sent per minute for a free account.
+Since I have three different values to send (Y acceleration, Z acceleration, and current status), I can only publish every six seconds.
+That means my code only reads data every six seconds.
+Because of this, I lost the accuracy from when it was outputted to the serial monitor/plotter, and it is difficult to differentiate between "knee bending inwards" and "bend backward, not just down".

+My next steps will be to find a way to publish my data in a way that keeps the code running quickly, as well as continue making my knee brace more reliable and consistent.

+# Demo Night Presentation

+<iframe width="560" height="315" src="https://www.youtube.com/embed/qDN0AT_V9gY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 # Third Milestone

 <iframe width="560" height="315" src="https://www.youtube.com/embed/WzPNAynZCQo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>